BA A350 at Austin, ready for flight to London

 BA Premium Economy Light Snack Austin London

-It was a simple mini egg croissant.
+A simple mini egg croissant.

 Overall Thoughts